-A Simplified Employee Pension Plan, or an SEP IRA, is a retirement plan specifically designed for people with self-employment income, like those who are self-employed, or are small business owners.
+A Simplified Employee Pension Plan, or a SEP IRA, is a retirement plan specifically designed for people with self-employment income, like those who are self-employed or are small business owners.
 A SEP retirement plan can help you contribute funds to your retirement savings account while reducing your taxable income.

 Who can contribute to a SEP IRA?

-Any employer, including a nonprofit organization, sole proprietorship, partnership, and corporation, with one or more employees may establish an SEP plan.
+Any employer, including a nonprofit organization, sole proprietorship, partnership, and corporation, with one or more employees, may establish a SEP plan.
 This includes a self-employed business owner, regardless of whether they are the only employee of the business.
-Individual employees may not establish an SEP plan.
+Individual employees may not establish a SEP plan.
 Instead, individual employees who are eligible to participate in the SEP plan must open their own individual Traditional IRAs to which the employer will deposit SEP contributions.
-Generally, a Traditional IRA that receives SEP-employer contributions is referred to as an SEP IRA and is labeled as such by the custodian.
+Generally, a Traditional IRA that receives SEP-employer contributions is referred to as a SEP IRA and is labeled as such by the custodian.

 SEP IRAs have so many advantages over other retirement plans, including:

 - Tax-deductible contributions up to 25% of compensation (up to $52,000 in tax year 2014, the highest limit allowed by law)

 - No mandatory contributions or annual tax filings

 - Ease of establishing and maintaining the plan

 - Reduced paperwork

 - Tax-deductible contributions can help decrease current taxable income, and tax-deferred compounding can help both employers and employees build retirement assets.
 Consult your tax advisor for additional information.